-The investment objective for the Portfolio is to provide for a disciplined longer-term and higher risk and return investment program that is consistent with the long-term needs of the Foundation.
+The investment objective for the Portfolio is to provide for a disciplined short-term low-risk investment strategy for short-term funding needs and a longer-term and higher risk and return investment program that is consistent with the long-term needs of the Foundation and/or US Sailing.
 Careful management of the Portfolio is designed to ensure a total return (income plus capital change) necessary to preserve and enhance (in real dollar terms) the principal of the Portfolio and, at the same time, to provide a dependable source of monies when needed by the Foundation.
 The Portfolio is generally comprised of listed domestic and global equity securities, domestic and global fixed income securities and cash and cash equivalents.
 Asset allocation guidelines are set forth in the section below.